 Algonquin Power & Utilities is a diversified utility company in North America with $10 billion in total assets.
-The company engages in the generation, transmission, and distribution of water, gas and electricity to communities across the U.S. Algonquin is also active in international infrastructure development through its AAGES JV and its 41.5% equity interest in Atlantica Yield.
+The company engages in the generation, transmission, and distribution of water, gas, and electricity to communities across the U.S. Algonquin is also active in international infrastructure development through its AAGES JV and its 41.5% equity interest in Atlantica Yield.

 - Ticker: TSE:AQN